 Verify the location of marked facilities and check for unmarked facilities before digging.
 A photograph of the marks should be taken before excavation begins.

 When excavating in the tolerance zone — 18” - 24” on each side of the marked facility — only use non-invasive methods, such as hand digging or vacuum excavation.
 An observer should be designated to watch for potential dangers or damages when digging around a pipeline.

 Although pipeline leaks are uncommon, it is important to be able to recognize the warning signs.
 Sight, smell and sound are the common ways to recognize a possible pipeline leak.
 You should, however, remember that not all of these signs may occur at the same time.

 The scent of gas, petroleum or an unusual odor, such as rotten eggs

-An unusual hissing or roaring noise coming from a pipeline
+An unusual hissing or roaring noise

 A right-of-way (ROW) is a defined clearing above and on either side of a pipeline.
 It is typically identified by pipeline marker signs and allows operators access to conduct regular inspections and in the event of an emergency.
 An encroachment is a structure or object that overlaps the ROW that might impede access or pose a significant risk to the pipeline and should not be installed without permission from the pipeline company.
 Examples include: